EgoAlpha/prompt-course/docs/EvaRelia/evalua.md

 ## AGIEval: A Human-Centric Benchmark for Evaluating Foundation Models

-&ensp;&ensp;&ensp;&ensp;This paper presents the AGIEval, a benchmark model specifically designed to assess foundation models in the context of human-centered standardized testing.
+This paper presents the AGIEval, a benchmark model specifically designed to assess foundation models in the context of human-centered standardized testing.
 The authors use this benchmark to assess several state-of-the-art foundation models, including the GPT-4, ChatGPT, and Text-Davinci-003.
 The assessment model uses a dataset drawn from a variety of high-standard exams in human society, including: university entrance exams and professional licensing exams, among others.
 Ensures robust and standardized assessment of LLM The benchmark is also bilingual, including Chinese and English versions, in order to provide a more comprehensive assessment of LLMs' ability to process in different languages and cultures.

-&ensp;&ensp;&ensp;&ensp;The authors used the benchmark to conduct experiments on the three LLMs mentioned above to draw experimental conclusions.
+The authors used the benchmark to conduct experiments on the three LLMs mentioned above to draw experimental conclusions.
 The authors found that GPT-4 significantly outperformed ChatGPT and Text-Davinci-003, achieving an accuracy rate of 93.8% and 95% on the Advanced Placement English and SAT, respectively.
 This indicates its superior general-purpose ability to handle human-centered tasks. chatGPT significantly outperformed Text-Davinci-003 on tasks requiring a high degree of external knowledge, such as
 For example, courses involving geography, biology, chemistry, physics, and mathematics.
 This suggests that ChatGPT has a more robust knowledge base and is better able to handle tasks that require a deeper understanding of a specific domain.